kikinteractive/curator-1/README.md

+Note: this is (obviously) a fork from the original curator-go.
+This fork was created to host a missing recipe - the ConnectionWrapper. rerfer to this commit - 8a0724b587dee7a06671fc12970f1d534bf410bd.
+The connection wrapper is a gutted version of the cache recipe.
+Most of the functionality was stripped away leaving just a wrapper around the zookeeper connection, which allows listening to connection-level events (reconnection etc).
+This functionality was needed for the xiphias-go-registry repo.

 # What is Curator?

 Curator n ˈkyoor͝ˌātər: a keeper or custodian of a museum or other collection - A ZooKeeper Keeper.